 It’s wise to avoid purchasing feather down pillows and duvets, as allergies to these are commonplace and you don’t want to leave your guests to cough and sneeze all night.

 We spend so much time and effort decorating our homes in a way that is reflective of our households.
 Unfortunately though, when it comes to the guest bedroom many of us end up creating a space which feels all together….generic.
 Opting for bland colours, furniture and hastily purchased artwork.

 The end result is the creation of a space that feels all together alien from the rest of the home, But remember your guests are not staying in an airport hotel and they would probably prefer a room that did not resemble one.

 Give your guests a real taste of your personality.
 Fill it with artworks you love, ornaments and items relating to hobbies or interests of your household.

 Don’t: use unharmonious colours

-Pastels and neutral colours are all good, go for something softer on the eye.
-But don’t think that has to mean boring, there is a wide range of slumber suitable shades out there to choose from.
-If you want to wallpaper the room then don’t pick anything too busy.
+Pastels and neutral colours are all good choices.
+Go for something softer on the eye, but don’t think that has to mean boring.
+There is a wide range of slumber suitable shades out there to choose from.
+If you want to wallpaper the room, then don’t pick anything too busy.

 Do: give it ample lighting